 Airstone Porch Stairs (and a bit of Fall) November 7, 2016 DIY, Fall Seasonal, Home Improvement Tutorials, Our House, Outdoors, Outdoors and Gardening Tutorials 6 Comments 36129 I actually started this project a few weeks ago, but almost immediately got rained out for 4 days.
 Whoops!
 It took awhile to get the motivation again to finish it up.
 This is one of those projects that makes me think, “why didn’t I do this sooner?”
 It’s also not 100% complete, as I really need to refresh the porch paint.
 But at least I’ve removed some of the surface area that has to constantly be upkept haha!
 Just like with my bathtub project, I’m pushing the envelope of “approved” uses of this product.
 In this case, technically the Airstone is not supposed to be bonded directly to wood as it shrinks/expands with weather changes.
 Well, worst case I have to replace some bricks if they crack or come loose.
 If someone kicks them accidentally, they may crack, and I’ll have to replace them too.
 For me, it was worth the risk.
 If you want to do a project like this by the books, you would need to either 1) apply cement backerboard to the wood first (like for tiling a shower, for example) or 2) apply a skim coat of a cement product meant for tiling over wood.
 Or, you could just get some PL Loctite adhesive and go to town.
 I used the same procedure as I did in my bathtub project.
 It’s super simple and goes by pretty quickly.
 The only issue I had was that I needed a partial row for the top stair since the roughly 1″ gap was pretty noticeable (it wasn’t on the other stairs).
 I enlisted the help of my husband since the hacksaw was not working very well to cut the pieces lengthwise.
 He brought up the circular chop saw, and it cut the pieces really easily!!
 I was afraid they would just shatter, but it wasn’t an issue at all.
 So if you have a lot of cutting to do in your application, I definitely recommend trying this.
 The awesome new stone makes the paint look much worse by comparison.
 I should really get on that.
 To be honest, I thought about painting it first (which would have been the smartest idea), but was too lazy.
 I had a little visitor during my photoshoot and caught this funny, but blurry photo.
 HOW CUTE IS SHE?
 Just as a reminder, here’s how the stairs look before (right after fresh paint): And now, I can’t wait to see how they look with some fresh paint!
-2 Responses Veronica December 1, 2016 What a great idea!
+6 Responses Veronica December 1, 2016 What a great idea!
 Do you have stonework any where else on the house?
 If not, how does it blend in with the overall look?
 Love your posts!
 Reply Rachael Evans December 6, 2016 Hi Veronica!
 We have a stucco look cement foundation, so it kinda blends with that.
 But our siding is vinyl.
 All gray/tan tones.
-Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Save my name, email, and website in this browser for the next time I comment.
+Reply Geraldine Smith April 10, 2017 Your home looks very pretty.
+All the decorations say a lot about the residents.
+The people who live there must be friendly people.
+Reply Christal Prout September 3, 2017 what color did you use? i notice there are three colors on the Lowes website.
+Reply Jeanne October 12, 2017 This is exactly what I want to do to my front porch steps, thanks for sharing!
+What color paint do you have on the floor of the porch & steps?
+Reply Rachael Evans November 14, 2017 It’s Cordovan Brown on the floor and Cape Cod Gray on the railings Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Save my name, email, and website in this browser for the next time I comment.
 CAPTCHA Code * Check here to Subscribe to notifications for new posts Notify me of follow-up comments by email.
 Notify me of new posts by email.